Belarus: Lukashenko era

 A national constitution was adopted in March 1994 in which the functions of prime minister were given to the President of Belarus.
 A two-round election for the presidency on 24 June 1994 and 10 July 1994 catapulted the formerly unknown Alexander Lukashenko into national prominence.
 He garnered 45% of the vote in the first round and 80% in the second, defeating Vyacheslav Kebich who received 14% of the vote.
+The elections were the first and only free elections in Belarus after independence.